Akira Taue

 Akira Taue (田上 明, Taue Akira) is a Japanese retired professional wrestler.
 He is best known for his runs in All Japan Pro Wrestling and Pro Wrestling Noah, where he worked for all of his career in both promotions.

 A former sumo wrestler who went under the name Tamakirin Yasumasa (玉麒麟 安正, Tamakirin Yasumasa), he retired from sumo to make his debut in pro-wrestling, where he went under his real name.
 He is a former Triple Crown Heavyweight Champion, a former GHC Heavyweight Champion.
 He is one-half of the Holy Demon Army (聖鬼軍, Sei Ki Gun), alongside Toshiaki Kawada, where they won six World Tag Team Championships and two World's Strongest Tag Determination Leagues.
-In 1993, he was officially dubbed as one of the members of the Four Heavenly Kings (プロレスの四天王, Puroresu no shiten'nō) of AJPW, alongside Kawada, Mitsuharu Misawa, and Kenta Kobashi.
+In 1993, he was officially dubbed as one of the members of the Four Heavenly Kings (プロレスの四天王, Puroresu no shiten'nō) (Note: Named after the Four Heavenly Kings, this nomenclature was given to the four by Tokyo Sports journalist Shoichi Shibata, and christened by Baba and the magazine.) of AJPW, alongside Kawada, Mitsuharu Misawa, and Kenta Kobashi.

 Early life and sumo career

 On the 8th of May, 1961 Akira Taue was born the eldest son of a construction worker, in Saitama, Japan.
 As a teenager and young adult in Kagemori Junior High School, Taue was quite active in various sports such as shotput, baseball and judo.
 After graduating, Taue would work as a part time auto-mechanic, while attending the Saitama Prefectural Chichibu High School.
 There Taue was sent a recommendation for the high school's sumo club.
 He joined the club in his second year of high school, and he won the third place in the national sumo high school championship.

 Taue was then invited in the Oshiogawa stable, and made his professional sumo debut, in January 1980.
 For the first six years of Taue's sumo career he went under his real name, until May 1986, when he was promoted to the rank of jūryō, he was given the shikona of Tamakirin Yasumasa.
 He fought in the second highest jūryō division for seven tournaments before retiring from sumo in July 1987.